sdex/AndroidIDeditorV2/README.md

 ## Get the app

-The app is available as a one-time purchase:
+The app is available as a one-time purchase for $3:
 - [pay with crypto BTC/ETH/USDT/other](https://github.com/sdex/AndroidIDeditorV2/blob/main/FAQ.md#other-payment-methods)
 - [pay by card on buymeacoffee.com](http://bit.ly/3YKEt01)